British U-class submarine

 The British U-class submarines (officially "War Emergency 1940 and 1941 programmes, short hull") were a class of 49 small submarines built just before and during the Second World War.
 The class is sometimes known as the Undine class, after the first submarine built.
 A further development was the British V-class submarine of 1942.

+At the start of the Second World War the U class was, with the British S and T-class submarines, the Dutch O 21 class and German Type VII one of the most advanced submarine classes in service.

 Background

 The Royal Navy was limited to no more than 52700 LT of submarines by the London Naval Treaty of 1930.
 The tonnage limit led to proposals for smaller submarines which was also prompted by trials with larger submarines demonstrating that they were easier to find and lacked manoeuvrability.
 By coincidence the First World War-vintage H-class submarines used for training in anti-submarine warfare were reaching the end of their useful service.
 The Rear-Admiral Submarines, Noel Laurence, wanted a class of small, inexpensive boats for training, armed with torpedoes for short-range patrols.

 In March 1934 he approved a specification for a "Small, Simple, Submarine, for Anti-Submarine Training etc".
 The three Unity-class boats, HMS Undine, Unity and Ursula were ordered on 5 November 1936 from Vickers-Armstrongs, to be built at their Naval Construction Yard in Barrow-in-Furness.
 According to the recommendation of the Hopwood Committee of 1926 the boats had names beginning with the same letter in the alphabet.
 The new boats were the smallest built since the First World War.